Egypt Flag

 CAPITAL GAINS

-There is no capital gains tax in Egypt.
+There are no capital gains taxes in Egypt.

-A flat rate of 2.5% of the gross proceeds is levied on sales of real estate or building sites, within the boundaries of Egyptian cities.
+For properties located in the Egyptian cities, a flat rate of 2.5% of the gross proceeds is levied on sales of real estate or building sites.
+No deductions are allowed.

 PROPERTY TAX